-As prices increase, more vacation planners might wonder when is the cheapest time to go to Walt Disney World?
-This post answers that, with seasons, weeks, and specific dates that are less expensive and less crowded than the most expensive and busiest travel holidays.
+As prices increase, you might want to know when are the least expensive times to visit Walt Disney World?
+This answers that, with seasons, weeks & dates in 2023 that have lower prices and crowds than the most expensive & busiest travel holidays.
+(Updated January 6, 2023.)

 Note that “cheapest” is a relative term and not an absolute one.
 Walt Disney World is an undeniably expensive vacation destination, and the least expensive dates are still priced on par with traveling to Europe, Asia, or many tropical locales.
 Compounding that is the reality that total trip prices to Walt Disney World are up by thousands of dollars in the last couple of years–and had risen by around 5% per year in the decade before that.